How To Write Significance of the Study (With Examples)

-Moreover, you may start your Significance of the Study by elaborating what will be the contribution of your research in the field that you are studying.
+Moreover, you may start the Significance of the Study by elaborating on the contribution of your research in the field you are studying.

 4. What is the difference between the Purpose of the Study and the Significance of the Study?

-The Purpose of the Study focuses on the reasons why your research was conducted while the Significance of Study tells how the results of your research will benefit anyone.
+The Purpose of the Study focuses on why your research was conducted, while the Significance of the Study tells how the results of your research will benefit anyone.

-Suppose that your research is about Effectiveness of Lemongrass Tea in Lowering the Blood Glucose Level of Swiss Mice.
-You may include in your Significance of the Study that the results of this research will provide new information and analysis on the medical ability of lemongrass to solve hyperglycemia.
+Suppose your research is about the Effectiveness of Lemongrass Tea in Lowering the Blood Glucose Level of Swiss Mice.
+You may include in your Significance of the Study that the research results will provide new information and analysis on the medical ability of lemongrass to solve hyperglycemia.
 Meanwhile, you may include in your Purpose of the Study that your research wants to provide a cheaper and natural way to lower blood glucose levels since commercial supplements are expensive.

-5. What is Significance of the Study in Tagalog?
+5. What is the Significance of the Study in Tagalog?